ucdavis-bioinformatics-training/2020-August-Advanced-scRNAseq/data_reduction/project_setup_counting.md

 Make sure you can identify which lines correspond to a single read and which lines are the header, sequence, and quality values.
 Press 'q' to exit less.

-#### Questions
-* What are the lengths of each read?
-* Can you identify the 10X parts of the read, CellBC+UMI polyT, transcript?

 **4b\.**

 Then, let's figure out the number of reads in this file.
 A simple way to do that is to count the number of lines and divide by 4 (because the record of each read uses 4 lines).
 In order to do this use cat to output the uncompressed file and pipe that to "wc" to count the number of lines: